DavAug/chi/docs/source/getting_started/quick_overview.rst

 model parameters.
 The prior distribution of the model parameters is a modelling choice and captures prior knowlegde about the model parameters.

-In chi the log-posterior can be defined using :class:`chi.LogPosterior` which is instantiated with a :class:`chi.LogLikelihood` and a :class:`pints.LogPrior`.
+In Chi the log-posterior can be defined using :class:`chi.LogPosterior` which is instantiated with a :class:`chi.LogLikelihood` and a :class:`pints.LogPrior`.
 For the sake of this overview, we will use uniform priors that constrain the parameters to values between 0 and 20.
 In practice, informative priors are